 Broccoli usually grows in cool weather, however, it can also be grown in hot weather climates with a daily supply of fresh water.
 It is widely used in the United States due to the rich antioxidant content and sulforaphane.

 According to a research study by Johns Hopkins University in 1997, broccoli sprouts can provide 3 times the nutrition of fully-grown broccoli.
-It also produces inducers of enzymes which fight against chemical carcinogens.
+It also produces inducers of enzymes that fight against chemical carcinogens.
 Growing it at home gives you a more organic and chemical-free broccoli sprouts.

 Bean sprouts also carry as much nutrients as the alfalfa and broccoli sprouts.
 Like any other sprouts from the family of beans, it serves as an abundant source of fiber, minerals, amino acid, and vitamins.